summerfieldlab/summerfieldlab.github.io/home.md

 ** We have funding from the Wellcome Trust and Cooperative AI Foundation.
 We are always interested in hearing from prospective postdocs.
 Please get in touch if you are interested: christopher.summerfield@psy.ox.ac.uk **

-If you would like to apply to the lab as a prospective graduate student (2026 entry), please can you complete this [form](https://docs.google.com/forms/d/e/1FAIpQLScxRnZr2NtpwPiW5Ge0bYdK2JeVewAaOziJY-HdNOFtv7wICw/viewform) before November 1st, 2025.
+If you would like to apply to the lab as a prospective graduate student (2027 entry), please can you complete this [form](https://docs.google.com/forms/d/e/1FAIpQLScxRnZr2NtpwPiW5Ge0bYdK2JeVewAaOziJY-HdNOFtv7wICw/viewform) before October 1st, 2026.

 Chris does not travel by air to give talks.
 See my [flightless professors](https://flightlessprofessors.wordpress.com/) page.